Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Kojic Acid + Strong Vitamin C + Retinol: Too many actives at once.
 May cause irritation.
 Pick two, not three.

 Multiple acids in one routine: Combining kojic acid with AHAs/BHAs can over-exfoliate.
-Alternate days or use only one per session.
+Alternate days instead.

-For detailed guidance on combining ingredients, see our guide on combining turmeric kojic acid soap with other actives.
+For detailed guidance, see our guide on combining turmeric kojic acid soap with other actives.

 Recommendations by Skin Type